VikParuchuri/boston-python-ml/index.md

   * However, the simple tokenization we outlined above will not catch this.
 * Spell correction using aspell or [Peter Norvig's method](http://norvig.com/spell-correct.html).
 * Lowercase input strings.
-* We minimize distance because we want the same response to get the same score.
+* We minimize distance because we want the same response to get the same score from our algorithm.

 --- .class #id